esselltwo/gradr/README.md

   *The first column has student IDs
   *The second column has the number of assignments to drop (this can vary between students because of excused absences, etc.)
   *The remaining columns have individual assignment scores

+Finally, the processGradescope method can be used to turn a Gradescope output CSV into a gradesheet file.